AGCO: 1997–2005: Major acquisitions and growth

-In 2002 AGCO purchased rights to the Challenger name and the tracked tractors from the Caterpillar Corporation, giving the firm a well-known brand name and high-power tracked tractors.
-The firm further developed the Challenger line into: wheeled tractors, using tractors manufactured by Iseki, Agritalia, the Massey Ferguson factory and the Brazilian Valtra factory; combines, rebranding some Massey Ferguson/Gleaner -built combines; and hay equipment, using Hesston-built hay equipment.
-AGCO also purchased the Sunflower Manufacturing Company in Beloit, Kansas which manufactures tillage, seeding, and specialty harvesting equipment.
+In 2002, AGCO purchased rights to the Challenger name and the tracked tractors from the Caterpillar Corporation, giving the firm a well-known brand name and high-power tracked tractors.
+The firm further developed the Challenger line into: wheeled tractors, using tractors manufactured by Iseki, Agritalia, the Massey Ferguson factory and the Brazilian Valtra factory; combines, rebranding some Massey Ferguson/Gleaner-built combines; and hay equipment, using Hesston-built hay equipment.
+AGCO also purchased the Sunflower Manufacturing Company in Beloit, Kansas, which manufactures tillage, seeding, and specialty harvesting equipment.

-In 2004 AGCO purchased the Valtra tractor company from the Kone Group, in Finland.
+In 2004, AGCO purchased the Valtra tractor company from the Kone Group, in Finland.
 Valtra had licensing agreements with the Eicher company in India for tractor production, and also with the HEMA group in Turkey.
 The purchase of Valtra also included SISU Diesel engines.
-Since 2012 this Finland based diesel engine manufacturer with production for example in Brazil has operated with name AGCO Power.
+Since 2012, this Finland-based diesel engine manufacturer with production, for example in Brazil, has operated with the name AGCO Power.

+2006–2020: Martin Richenhagen era

 2006 saw a re-focusing of the various brands and subsidiaries, and the reduction of individual brands.
 AGCO announced plans to combine some, and make some only part of a larger brand, or co-branding.
 Examples include the Massey Ferguson 9635 Hesston self-propelled swather, and the AGCO 9365 Hesston self-propelled swather.
 Challenger has seen further expansion with the further consolidation of the AgChem brand into Challenger, and the introduction of Agritalia built tractors and an articulated Challenger tractor.
-In August of 2006, AGCO saw its first change in the position of chairman since its founding with the selection of Martin Richenhagen to succeed Robert Ratliff.
+In August 2006, AGCO saw its first change in the position of chairman since its founding with the selection of Martin Richenhagen to succeed Robert Ratliff.

 In 2007, AGCO bought 50% of Laverda S.p.A. from ARGO SpA, which included the Gallagnani and Fella-Werke hay equipment brands.

 In 2008/2009 AGCO, the Challenger, Valtra, and Massey Ferguson large row crop tractors were launched in Europe and North America respectively with AGCO's e3 Selective Catalytic Reduction (SCR) emission reduction technology.

 Late in 2009, the firm announced that it would phase out orange AGCO tractors by 2011.

 In late 2010, the firm announced the plan to acquire the remaining 50% of Laverda, which included Fella-Werke as well.
 The acquisition was finalized in March 2011.

 In 2011, the firm plans to transfer its assembly of high-horsepower wheeled tractors sold in North America from Beauvais, France to Jackson, Minnesota, where it will expand the plant by 75,000 sqft.
 The expansion was completed in 2012.

 In 2011, the firm said that it will invest $40 million in its Hesston, Kansas plant with a new 200,000 sqft painting and finishing building.
 Construction began June 2011 and was completed in 2013.